Roth IRA vs. 401(k): A Guide for Anyone Who Wants to Retire Someday

 - There are no RMDs.

 - You don’t get a tax break upfront.

-- You’ll pay income taxes and a 10% penalty in most cases if you withdraw your earnings before age 59 ½ and if your account is less than 5 years old.
+- You’ll pay income taxes and a 10% penalty in most cases if you withdraw your earnings when your account is less than 5 years old.

 - It isn’t an option for many people with high incomes.